Operator-led AI for SMEs

 03

-How we approach AI automation
+How do we approach AI for SMEs?

 We work inside your existing stack, not alongside it

 Week one is audit and workflow selection.
 Week two is build and test.
 Week three is the system going live with the team using it.
 We pick the workflow that bleeds the most first.
-Our AI workflow automation page goes deeper into how the build cycle runs for specific workflow types.
+Our AI workflow build cycle page goes deeper into how the build cycle runs for specific workflow types.

 We measure in real numbers, not activity metrics